- I want to read at the Festival. How do I book a reading?

 - Do I need tickets to attend?

 Nope, it’s free!
 However, if you register on Eventbrite, you’ll be entered to win a New York City Poetry Festival tote bag filled with signed copies of books by the festival’s 2018 headliners.
+You'll also find options for our various levels of Admission Packages.

 - Is the festival all ages?